24/7 Support

 • Engaging with newly posted content increases the chance of getting upvoted before the discussion becomes crowded.

-• This works especially well in r/AskReddit, where new questions quickly gain traction.
+• This works especially well in r/AskReddit, r/TooAfraidToAsk, r/NoStupidQuestions, etc. where new questions quickly gain traction.

 • A witty or insightful comment can earn thousands of upvotes if posted early.